 Talk To Your Doc

 Get eye exams regularly to rule out eye disorders and prevent potential vision loss, especially if you have been diagnosed with sleep apnea.
-At Browz Eyeware in Calgary we encourage you to share your medical history with us so we can better diagnose and treat any eye conditions or ocular diseases you may have, and help you keep your eyes nice and healthy.
+At Browz Eyeware in Bridgeland we encourage you to share your medical history with us so we can better diagnose and treat any eye conditions or ocular diseases you may have, and help you keep your eyes nice and healthy.

 - A: Sleep apnea occurs when in-part or completely stop breathing when sleeping.
 This causes your lungs to strain harder for oxygen, and makes the brain send signals that jerk your body awake to resume proper breathing.

 - A: A common sign of sleep apnea is loud snoring.
 Snoring that is loud enough to disturb the sleep of the patient as well as others around, even across the walls.
 That said, not everyone who snores suffers from obstructive sleep apnea.